 After hearing all the evidence, the magistrate ruled that there was sufficient evidence for a jury to convict Best.
-The case was then sent on to the Melbourne County Court, where it joined a queue of cases waiting for trials.
+The case was then sent on to the Melbourne County Court, where Best's jury trials were held.

-The trials were to involve 14 victims from the three schools.
+The trials were to involve 14 of Best's victims from the three schools.
 These 14 were not Brother Best's only victims at these schools — they are merely those who gave statements to the detectives.
-As usual in church-abuse cases, other boys would have remained silent.
+As usual in church-abuse cases, other boys remained silent.

-During the church's lengthy delaying tactics (and after church lawyers had been fighting victims in the committal hearings), one of the 14 victims took his own life.
+During the church's lengthy delaying tactics (and after church lawyers had been fighting victims in the committal hearings), one of the 14 victims took his own life (that is, a victory for the Christian Brothers).
 This victim (Damien, aged 48 in 2009) had encountered Best as a schoolboy in Ballarat in the 1970s.
 According to Damien's family, he had been damaged not only by Best's crimes but also by the church's long record of harbouring and protecting Best.

-Damien was survived by a teenage daughter in her early teens.
+Damien is survived by a teenage daughter in her early teens.
 It remains to be seen whether the Catholic Church will recognise its responsibilities to this child (and, if so, to what extent).

 Broken Rites was present at Best's arraignment in the Melbourne County Court on 26 July 2009, when he was formally charged with forty incidents involving 13 boys at the three schools.
 The charges at this arraignment included: